30555 - DIGITAL ETHICS SEMINAR

-In addition to one-on-one lectures, the seminar will include the presentation of a leading case in which the use of digital technologies gives rise to ethical issues.
-The case will then be discussed in class and alternative solutions to the ethical problems in question will be critically explored.
+In addition to one-on-one lectures, the seminar will include the presentation of leading cases in which the use of digital technologies gives rise to ethical and legal issues.
+The cases will then be discussed in class and alternative solutions to the problems in question will be critically explored.

 At the end of each session of the seminar, a decision-making situation will be simulated in class, and each student will be called upon to suggest a course of action that comply with a set of ethical requirements.

 1) the individual report on a case study;